zen-browser/docs/content/themes-store/themes-marketplace-preferences.md

 ---
-title: Themes Store Preferences ⚙️
+title: Mods Registry Preferences ⚙️
-lastmod: 2024-09-16
+lastmod: 2025-02-07
 ---

-The `preferences.json` file allows theme developers to define custom preferences that control the behavior and appearance of themes in the Zen Browser.
+The `preferences.json` file allows mod developers to define custom preferences that control the behavior and appearance of mods in the Zen Browser.
 Each preference is defined with a `property`, a `label`, a `type`, and optionally `options` (for dropdown preferences), `defaultValue`, `placeholder` (to configure preference placeholder) and `disabledOn` (to disable property on selected OS).
 The `preferences.json` file contains a list of these preference objects at its root.

 ## Preferences fields